Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 “Almost everywhere we went, enterprises were trying to build their own tool… but the data showed purchased solutions delivered more reliable results.”

-– Aditya Challapally, MIT NANDA Initiative [1]
+Aditya Challapally, MIT NANDA Initiative [1]

 Now, contrast this with the small business sector.
-A recent survey featured in the Los Angeles Times found that an incredible 92% of small businesses have already integrated AI into their operations—a massive leap from just 20% in 2023 [2].
+A recent survey featured in the Los Angeles Times found that 92% of small businesses have already integrated AI into their operations—a massive leap from just 20% in 2023 [2].
 They are, according to the report, “operationalizing it faster and more pragmatically than many large enterprises.”

 The Tale of the Tape: A Clear Choice for AI Vendor Selection